petapp

 Unique Opportunities in the Dating App Industry

-What is fascinating to me is that the last few apps on the top list have subpar design, functionality, and features and yet they still make it on the list.
+What fascinates me is that the last few apps on the top list have subpar design, functionality, and features and yet they still make it on the top ten list.
 This presents a unique business opportunity for anyone who would be willing to put in a little more effort even on just the interface to be able to make it in the top ten global list.
-Absolutely fantastic!

-Another important thing worth mentioning is that a majority of the apps listed above are under the umbrella of Match Group Inc(Tinder, Plenty of Fish, Hinge, Match, and OKCupid) with the mother company being IAC.
-The Meet Group owns both MeetMe and Skout and Bumble Inc owns Bumble and Badoo.
+Another important thing worth mentioning is that a majority of the apps listed above are under the umbrella of Match Group Inc[Tinder, Plenty of Fish, Hinge, Match, and OKCupid).
+The Meet Group owns [MeetMe, Skout] and Bumble Inc owns [Bumble Badoo].

 My Own Personal Hell Experience Using Dating Apps

-With too many choices, we also become extremely picky and intolerating; even the smallest thing might trigger our red flag signals.
-The data also shows that a proportionately small number of ‘alpha’ males will take the majority of all women’s swipes.
-And the rest of the ‘betas’ are clobbering over each other for the remaining swipes.
-This could lead to an example case of Sneaky Fucker Theory, but that’s another story for another day.
-(And what about for the ‘alpha’ and ‘beta’ females?
-Well, let’s be honest.
-D*ck is free.
+With too many choices, we also become extremely picky; we cannot tolerate even the tiniest flaw.
+Data also shows that a small percentage(10~15%) of males will take the majority of all women’s swipes(Vilfredo Pareto, you’ve done it again mate).
+And the rest of the males are competing for the remaining swipes.
+This could be a prime example case of the Sneaky Fucker Theory, but that’s another story for another day.
+(And what about female competition?
+Well, let’s be honest. d*ck is free.
 If you’re a female on Tinder, you are guaranteed hundreds of likes.
-What a great boost for morale and self-confidence!)
+For every woman, there is a man..
+What a great boost for validation and self-confidence!)

 (An honorary mention does go to Bumble for having separate searching parameters of date and bff) But how many of us go on dating apps to find friendship?
-It’s just not the right place, not the right time, not the right app.
+It’s just not the right place, not the right time, and not the right app.

 Problems in the Online Dating Apps